 The Towne's Harvest Garden is a three-acre diversified vegetable and educational research farm supporting a student-run, community-supported agriculture program.
 Towne's Harvest Garden promotes learning about food production, the value of eating and supporting local foods, community building, and individual empowerment.
 The Garden is named after the Towne family, one of the original homesteaders in the beautiful Gallatin Valley.

 This website brings together US weather data and plant pest and disease models to serve many decision support needs in agriculture.
-Currently this site provides over 82 degree-day and 23 hourly weather-driven models serving many IPM, regulatory, plant biosecurity, biological control, and conservation uses for the full USA, with emphasis on IPM needs for the Western States.
+Currently this site provides over 82 degree-days and 23 hourly weather driven models serving many IPM, regulatory, plant biosecurity, biological control, and conservation uses for the full USA, with emphasis on IPM needs for the Western states.

-The Gallatin Valley Farmers’ Market provides an opportunity and location for local vendors of homemade food, handmade crafts and locally grown produce to market, display and sell their goods to promote economic well-being and support the development of home-based businesses.
-The Gallatin Valley Farmers’ Market has been serving the community for over 40 years!
-The market is managed by Career Transitions, Inc., a local non-profit also serving the community for over 30 years
+The purpose of the Gallatin Valley Farmers’ Market is to provide an opportunity and location for local vendors of homemade food, handmade crafts and locally grown produce to market, display and sell their goods to promote economic well-being and support the development of home-based businesses.

-The Bogert Farmers’ Market is a place for families and friends to gather, socialize, support local and share in a fun-filled community environment!
-The Market is run by the PARC Foundation, whose members commit the Markets revenues to the preservation and improvements of the Bogert Farmers’ Market and Bozeman Parks.
+The Bozeman Farmers’ Market is a place for families and friends to gather, socialize, support local and share in a fun-filled community environment!